-&lt;sup>4 Although more specific to whether an employee will be permitted into the courthouse-government complex, the attached Chester County Health Department workforce screening materials provide at least a general overview of the assessment process the Delaware County Park Police will utilize for ALL individuals attempting to enter the county courthouse-government center.

-&lt;sup>5 See Orders March 16, 2020, pp. 2-3; March 18, 2020, pp. 4, 6-7; April 1, 2020, pp. 4-5; and April 28, 2020, pp. 4-5 - Pennsylvania Supreme Court, Nos.
+- 4 Although more specific to whether an employee will be permitted into the courthouse-government complex, the attached Chester County Health Department workforce screening materials provide at least a general overview of the assessment process the Delaware County Park Police will utilize for ALL individuals attempting to enter the county courthouse-government center. - 5 See Orders March 16, 2020, pp. 2-3; March 18, 2020, pp. 4, 6-7; April 1, 2020, pp. 4-5; and April 28, 2020, pp. 4-5 Pennsylvania Supreme Court, Nos.
 531 and 532, Judicial Administration Docket.
 See also Pa.R.J.A.
-No. 1952(B)(2)(d)(h)(i)(q).

-See Philadelphia Inquirer, May 13, 2020, Section B, p.
-1 - "Infections greater at Delco jail - Jail: Nearly half of inmates tested had virus; infection rate 50 times that of the population at large."
-Starting with the Second Emergency Extension -Criminal Section and continuing through the most recent Fourth Emergency Extension - Criminal Section, a sufficiently controlled number of inmates consistent with various health and safety concerns have once more begun being transported from the George W. Hill Correctional Facility to criminal trial court proceedings following such discussions with the Delaware County Sheriff's Office, effective September 14, 2020.
-See Second Emergency Extension - Criminal Section dated July 24, 2020-Attached Protocol, pp. 7-8; and Third Emergency Extension - Criminal Section dated October 20, 2020-Attached Protocol, pp. 7-8.
+No. 1952(B)(2)(d)(h)(i)(q). - 6 See Philadelphia Inquirer, May 13, 2020, Section B, p.
+1 "Infections greater at Delco jail Jail: Nearly half of inmates tested had virus; infection rate 50 times that of the population at large."
+Starting with the Second Emergency Extension Criminal Section and continuing through the most recent Fourth Emergency Extension Criminal Section, a sufficiently controlled number of inmates consistent with various health and safety concerns have once more begun being transported from the George W. Hill Correctional Facility to criminal trial court proceedings following such discussions with the Delaware County Sheriff's Office, effective September 14, 2020.
+See Second Emergency Extension Criminal Section dated July 24, 2020-Attached Protocol, pp. 7-8; and Third Emergency Extension Criminal Section dated October 20, 2020-Attached Protocol, pp. 7-8.
 After additional communications with salient personnel of the sheriff's office, including reviewing the actual experiences of the restarted in-person prisoner transports, inter alia, the third criminal section emergent extension modestly increased the number of inmate custodial transportations for each such sitting judge per day and expanded those penal facilities from which the same may take place to now include Philadelphia County prisons.
 See Third Emergency Extension - Criminal Section dated October 20, 2020-Attached Protocol, pp. 7-8.
-Following a similar deliberative process in concert with the managerial staff of the sheriff's office, the current criminal section protocols do for now allow for the transportation of inmates from state correctional institutions, as well as other local county prisons (E.g. Montgomery County, Chester County, and/or Bucks County) while yet maintaining in place an aggregate daily inmate transportation cap.
-See Fourth Emergency Order Extension - Criminal Section dated January 22, 2021-Attached Protocol, p.
-7. It is anticipated that the transportation of inmates for purposes of attending in-person civil matters will be addressed subsequent to the criminal courts having returned to prisoner custodial transportations at least approximating pre-public health crisis levels and scope (E.g. prisoners transported to and from all county jails and state correctional institutions).
+Following a similar deliberative process in concert with the managerial staff of the sheriff's office, the immediate past criminal section protocols (January 22, 2021) allowed for the transportation of inmates from state correctional institutions, as well as other local county prisons (E.g. Montgomery County, Chester County, Philadelphia County, and/or Bucks County), while yet maintaining in place an aggregate daily immate transportation cap.
+See Fourth Emergency Order Extension - Criminal Section, as Amended, dated January 26, 2021-Incorporated Protocol, p.
+7. The current criminal section protocols (April 21, 2021) after ongoing discussions with the management staff of the sheriff's office continues this practice.
+See Fifth Emergency Order - Criminal Section and Attached Protocols dated April 21, 2021.
+It remains anticipated that the transportation of inmates for purposes of attending in-person civil matters will be addressed subsequent to the criminal courts having returned to prisoner custodial transportations at least approximating pre-public health crisis levels and scope (E.g. No daily limit on prisoners transported to and from all county jails and state correctional institutions).